optile/ghconf/README.rst

       --no-org-changes      When set, ghconf will not execute org level changes.
       --github-token GITHUB_TOKEN
-                            A Github API token for the user specified through '--github-user' to use for accessing the Github API.
+                            A GitHub API token for the user specified through '--github-user' to use for accessing the GitHub API.
                             (Envvar: GITHUB_TOKEN)
       --module MODULES      Specify Python modules as configuration that will